-Household bills include energy bills for gas and electricity, water rates, TV licence and telephone and internet charges.
+- Household bills include energy bills for gas and electricity, water rates, TV licence and telephone and internet charges. - Check to see which bills are included in your rent - sometimes private landlords will cover the cost of bills too. - Make sure you know what is and isn't covered when you choose your accommodation.

-Check to see which bills are included in your rent - sometimes private landlords will cover the cost of bills too.
-Make sure you know what is and isn't covered when you choose your accommodation.
+Guide to Costs

-Guide to Costs - Gas & Electricity
+Gas & Electricity

-As of March 2021, according to Ofgem, the average variable tariff for a dual fuel customer was £1,042 per year.
-However, this can vary widely between companies & even between different tariffs, and obviously by the size of the house/flat.
+As of May 2019, according to Ofgem, the average variable tariff for a dual fuel customer was £1,254 per year, but obviously this varies depending on the size of the property eg. if you live alone in a one or two bed flat, UK Power estimates gas at £33 a month and £34 for electric.